Shares of Match Group soared nearly 20 percent, a day after the company reported better-than-expected revenues.

 Some of the names on the move ahead of the open.

-Check out which companies are making headlines after the bell Tuesday: HP, Lending Club, DreamWorks & more.
+Check out the companies making headlines after the bell Tuesday: Alphabet, Under Armour, Southwestern Energy and more.

 Twitter's stock hit a new all-time low Tuesday, continuing a downward slide after reporting quarterly results last week.

 Pitney Bowes shares slide on weak first-quarter results.

 Apple's stock gained nearly 2 percent Tuesday, a day after tying its second-longest losing streak ever.

 So far, this is a modest, garden variety pullback, not even a correction.

 Shares of Mallinckrodt and Mylan rose after the pharmaceutical companies posted better-than-expected quarterly earnings.

 Investors managed to make it through April modestly ahead of the game, though individual returns were held back by one principal culprit: Apple.

 AIG fell nearly 2 percent after the company reported weaker-than-expected quarterly earnings.